-As an agency that administers IHSS services, we provide resources, support, and individual advocacy efforts.
-Agency support allows for a person with a disability to become more independent by taking advantage of the core services of independent living, which includes Personal Care, Health Maintenance, and Homemaker Services.
-These specific services allow for individuals receiving services to live more independently in their homes and community.
+As an agency that administers IHSS services, we provide resources, support, and individual advocacy efforts for individuals and families.
+Agency support allows for a person with a disability to become more independent by taking advantage of the core services of independent living, which include Personal Care, Health Maintenance, and Homemaker Services.
+These specific services allow individuals receiving care to live more independently in their homes and community.

-How Do I receive IHSS Services?
+How do I receive IHSS Services?

 Each service provided depends entirely on the needs of the individual requiring support.
-In order to access these services, you can start with a local “Single Entry Point” Agency, who will get you in touch with a case manager to assess those specific needs.
+In order to access these services, you can start with your local Single Entry Point or Private Case Management agency, which will get you in touch with a case manager to assess those specific needs.
 What’s essential about these services is the idea that the participant is directing their care and the caregiver is trained by the participant to provide those individual needs.

 Our team of advocates are largely credited for the design and expansion of IHSS services.
 They participated in sit-ins, protests, meetings, and more in order to get the funding passed through Medicaid.
-Their advocacy efforts are now focused on expanding these services to other waivers, so that even more individuals can benefit.
-Currently, IHSS services are provided under the Elderly, Blind, and Disabled (EBD), Spinal Cord Injury (SCI), and Home and Community-Based Services (HCBS) waivers; we hope to see this one day as a benefit to anyone who qualifies for long-term services with Medicaid.
+Their advocacy efforts are now focused on expanding these services to other waivers so that even more individuals can benefit.
+Currently, IHSS services are provided under the Elderly, Blind, and Disabled (EBD), Spinal Cord Injury (SCI), and Children’s Home and Community-Based Services (CHCBS) waivers; we hope to see this one day as a benefit to anyone who qualifies for long-term services with Medicaid.

 Participant direction was the key to expansion David Bolin helped design for IHSS in Colorado.
-What was his inspiration in designing it?
+What was his inspiration for designing it?
 The recipients.
 “Whether it be from children’s services to adult services, or from a nursing home into the community, the goal for me has always been: let the person who knows what they need, direct their services.
 They know their disability better than anybody – It’s all about the recipient of services.”